red-carla/covid_data_processing/README.md

 - Download and install the latest version of XAMPP
 - Run as administrator
 - Open phpmyadmin and create a database called covid_api_db
-- Import sql file from resources/covid_api_db.sql
+- Import sql file from covid_api_db.sql

-- Open in IDE
 - Navigate to covid_api directory in the terminal
 - run npm install
-- once installed run api with nodemon server.js
+- run nodemon server.js

 - Will start on localhost:3000